 - General improvements in Word, Excel, Outlook and PowerPoint

-Apart from the improved dark mode, nothing fundamentally changes in the Microsoft Office user interface.
+Apart from the improved dark mode, there aren't expected to be any fundamental changes in the Microsoft Office user interface.

 The Skype for Business client app will be available for download separately by Office LTSC users from the Microsoft Download Center.
 The Microsoft Teams app is also supplied separately.